The Send Anywhere Awards: 5 more best submissions

 If you could travel anywhere in the world to shoot a photography project, where would you go?

-Greenland, Ecuador, Hawai’i, Patagonia and Canada.
+Laos, Tristan da Cunha, Japan, Finland and Unst.
 Today we’re sharing 5 more best submissions from the Send Anywhere Awards, with each selected photographer speaking about where they would go and what they would shoot if they win.

 But where would you choose to travel?
 For the chance to be sent anywhere in the world, enter the Awards today by sending us examples of your existing work and an idea for your photography project to be shot in a location of your choice.
 Enter here today.